 Hey you, with the pumpkin latte!
-Looking for some new ideas for your kids’ yoga class?
+Looking for some new ideas for your Kids’ Yoga class?

-With a few props and lots of imagination, you can turn your everyday class into a Scary (but mostly fun and silly) Halloween Adventure.
-Grab a witch’s hat and some black and orange striped socks, and let’s go!
+With a few props and lots of imagination, you can turn your everyday class into a scary (but mostly fun and silly) Halloween adventure.
+Grab a witch’s hat and some black and orange striped socks and let’s go!

 If you like, start with some ambiance – use a black light, or maybe some pumpkin or orange colored string lights, and have some spooky music playing softly in the background.
-Put your mats in a circle, get out your caldron (they have plastic ones at most craft stores, but you certainly don’t need an actual caldron when you’ve got a perfectly good imagination!) and make up a batch of Yucky Witch’s Brew.
+Put your mats in a circle, get out your cauldron (they have plastic ones at most craft stores, but you certainly don’t need an actual cauldron when you’ve got a perfectly good imagination!) and make up a batch of Yucky Witch’s Brew.

-Recipe for Witch’s Brew: bat wings, toad warts, goblin hair, snake skin, etc. – ask the kids what icky things they’re putting in their brew.
+Recipe for Witch’s Brew: bat wings, toad warts, goblin hair, snake skin, etc. – Ask the kids what icky things they’re putting in their brew.
 While sitting in Easy pose, reach up high for the witch toenails, grab the spider eggs from the top of the shelf, dump it all in, mix it all around, and then mix it some more the other way.
 Pour it into a goblet, and enjoy!

 Below are some more ways to Halloween-ize your class: